Sauces

 • 10 sprigs fresh coriander leaves

-• Option for veggies
+• Option for veggies:

 • 1 pack rocket salad

-• 4 cherry tomato for garnish
+• 4 cherry tomatoes for garnish

-• 2 grated baby radish
+• 2 grated baby radishes

-• 2 tbsp tamarind sauce
+• 2 tablespoons tamarind sauce

 • 1 slice of dragon fruit